What Exactly Is Account Based Marketing?

 ABM and Signals: The Rodz Tier 1

 In the Rodz classification, ABM accounts correspond to Tier 1: the strongest signals detected on the most strategic accounts.
-These signals receive the highest Balance score and trigger fully personalized treatment (no templates, no automation).
-Among the 108 signal types, some are particularly relevant for ABM: fundraising rounds, executive appointments, new office openings.
-The 274-prospect threshold does not apply to Tier 1: each account is handled individually.
+These signals carry the highest Balance score and trigger fully personalized treatment, no templates, no automation.
+Among the 108 distinct real-time signal types Rodz tracks, some are particularly relevant for ABM: funding rounds, executive appointments, new office openings.
+The 274-prospect threshold doesn’t apply to Tier 1.
+Each account is handled individually.

 Frequently Asked Questions